Is the new business model for publishers to be selling over-priced and under-performing services to writers?

 As well as bringing writers who want to self-publish together, from the outset ALLi also offered a Partner Membership to service providers who were willing to be vetted by our authors.

 And we are delighted to have been joined by partners of great skill and integrity -- many of whom are writers themselves or otherwise embedded in writing and publishing.
-Often individual or family operators and accessible through a search database on the member section of our website, their services are personal, bespoke and - of particular relevance when placed beside companies like AS - ethically delivered and reasonably priced.
+Accessible through a search database on the member section of our website, their services are ethically delivered, transparent around terms and conditions and value for money.

 A quick comparison: we have book designers, excellent at their trade, who've seen their books at the top of the Amazon charts, starting as low as $150 for an ebook cover.
 Formatters who will sort your manuscript for e-publication or print-on-demand for as little as $99, depending on length.
 And we point writers in the direction of software and other tools.
-For example, many of our members use software like Scrivener, which allows you to compile your manuscript for Amazon and all other platforms, at a cost of $45, once-off.
+For example, many of our members use software like Scrivener, which allows you to compile your manuscript for Amazon and all other platforms, at a cost of $45, once-off (discounted for our members).

 Compare this to AS's inflated fees.
 Their fiction packages start - start - at $1,999 and go all the way up to $14,999.
 For a nonfiction book, it can zoom as high as $24,999.

-Repeated stories from ALLi members, and other writers, confirm that these accusations are not isolated incidents or exaggeration.
+Repeated complaints from ALLi members, and other community feedback, confirm that these accusations do not arise from isolated incidents.

 The Cause of Trade Publishing's Woes

-It's no secret that trade publishing is in trouble and that their business models need to adapt if they are thrive in the new digitised landscape.
+It's no secret that trade publishing business models need to adapt if they are thrive in the new digitised landscape.
 What started their woes, I would argue, was a loss of focus on readers and writers.
-A creative business has to balance both sides of that delicate scales and since the 1990s, when the mergers and conglomerations began, and deep discounting and super-size-me sellers started to dominate bookselling, that balance has fallen apart.
+A creative business has to balance both sides of that delicate scales and since the 1990s, when the mergers and conglomerations began, and deep discounting and super-size-me sellers started to dominate bookselling, that balance has tilted too far towards the business side of the equation.

 Contemporary trade publishing focusses on mergers and buy-outs, cost-cutting and consolidation and slash-and-burn discounting on a scale never before witnessed.
 Retailers like WH Smiths and Barnes & Noble or supermarkets like Safeway and Tescos decide how much shelf space a book should have and whether it will succeed.
 Supermarkets tell publishers what price the book will sell at, how many copies to print, what to put on the cover, what to call the books and even, on occasions, what to put inside them.